-Distributed testing with dist mode set to load will report on the combined coverage of all slaves.
-The slaves may be spread out over any number of hosts and each slave may be located anywhere on the file system.
-Each slave will have its subprocesses measured.
+Distributed testing with dist mode set to "load" will report on the combined coverage of all workers.
+The workers may be spread out over any number of hosts and each worker may be located anywhere on the file system.
+Each worker will have its subprocesses measured.